 Similarly, a “Politics of Presidential Elections” course might encourage students to share and comment on recent news stories, including collecting tweets, videos, and other media.
 This course might use the available privacy options to restrict participation, or even viewing the site, to those whom the faculty member has approved.

 The technical skill level required to use this model is low.
-CTLT Liaisons are available to help faculty establish and build a site, and also to schedule class visits to help students understand how to use the site.
+The Teaching and Scholarship Hub can show faculty how to establish and build a site, and video tutorials are available to help students understand how to use the site.
 Even if students do not have previous experience with WordPress specifically, many of the tasks they need to perform will be familiar to those who have participated in online discussion forums.

-Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the central site) to see the work done by all students in the course.
-In addition to learning course material, students who use this model also gain practical experience using WordPress, which powers almost 32% of all websites, and leave the course with a completed project website they own and can refer to on internship and job applications.
+Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the project hub) to see the work done by all students in the course.
+In addition to learning course material, students who use this model also gain practical experience using WordPress, which powers over 34% of all websites, and leave the course with a completed project website they own and can refer to on internship and job applications.

 This model is recommended for courses in which students are working on similarly structured but distinct projects.
 For example, an “American Music of the 1960s” class might ask each student to conduct research on a particular musical artist, and to design their sites using colors, images, and other media that help represent that artist and their genre.
 Sites about Jimi Hendrix, the Beach Boys, and Aretha Franklin would likely contain the same types of information, while looking very different from one another.

 Similarly, a “Biology of Cancer” class might break students into groups, and ask each group to conduct research about recent developments and breakthroughs related to a particular cancer treatment.
 Sites about surgery, chemotherapy, and stem cell transplants might all have a similar visual design, but may include different types of information or need to use slightly different organizational structures.